 Observations

-1. All transfusions should be monitored in accordance with established guidelines and Capital and Coast DHB Blood component and product transfusion (Annotated) on the intranet.
+1. All transfusions should be monitored in accordance with established guidelines and your DHB blood policy.

 2. Baseline observations, taken within the 60 minutes before the start of the transfusion: check temperature, pulse, respiration rate and blood pressure.